-- Another well-known compound found in the cannabis plant, only discovered in 1940 and overshadowed until recently by its psychoactive cousin, THC, unlike which, it has no mind-altering effects while offering numerous therapeutic benefits like pain relief, reduction of inflammation, and protection of the nervous system.
+- This is another well-known compound found in the cannabis plant, only discovered in 1940 and overshadowed until recently by its psychoactive cousin, THC.
+But unlike THC, cannabidiols have no mind-altering effects while offering numerous therapeutic benefits like pain relief, reduction of inflammation, and protection of the nervous system.
 Some CBD products contain THC and can be mind-altering.
-Other don’t and have no mind-altering effects.
+Others don’t and have no mind-altering effects.
 While the legality of THC, CBD, and combinations of the two depend on local regulations, products exclusively containing only CBD are more likely to be legal to buy and use.

 - Endocannabinoid system (ECS)

-- The recently identified biological system regulates homeostasis, or broadly, stability, in our bodies.
-Cannabinoid receptors were found all over the body, acting as a bridge between mind and body.
+- The recently identified biological system regulates homeostasis, or broadly, stability of the physiological mechanisms that take place in our bodies.
+Cannabinoid receptors are found all over the body, acting as a bridge between mind and body.

 How Cannabis Works on Inflammation in the Gastrointestinal Tract

 The mechanism by which some scientists believe cannabis can be used to treat inflammation in the gastrointestinal tract is via the interaction of cannabis and the endocannabinoid system (ECS).
 The ECS regulates such processes as inflammation in the intestines, gastrointestinal (GI) motility, the transport of ions, controlling the intake of nutrients, the growth of cells in the gut, and gastric secretion.
 Cannabinoids interact with the ECS, which in turn controls various processes in the body.
 The three types of cannabinoids are: